DEMAND 2024

 Monthly evolution of the components of the variation in electricity demand

-Taking the influence of temperatures into account, 2023 was warmer in winter and cooler in summer than in 2022, with 3.4 % fewer heating degree days and 10.1 % fewer cooling degree days.
+From the point of view of temperature influence on demand, the year 2024 was milder in winter and cooler in summer than 2023 compared to the previous year, with 16.1% fewer heating degree days and 15.9% fewer cooling degree days.

 Monthly evolution of maximum temperatures

-When comparing 2023 as a whole with the historical average, this year shows warmer temperatures in summer and milder temperatures in winter.
-At the peninsular level, the degree days with a cold effect were 23.8 % lower than the average values and the degree days with a hot effect were 55.4 % higher than the average values for the period considered.
+Compared to the historical average, the year 2024 recorded warmer temperatures in summer and milder temperatures in winter.
+On the peninsula, daytime temperatures with a cooling effect (cooling degree days) were 36.0% lower than average values, and daytime temperatures with a heating effect (heating degree days) were 30.7% higher than average values for the period.
 In other words, over the year as a whole, the number of days with warmer than average temperatures was higher.

-Evolution of maximum daily temperatures compared to historical average
+Evolution of maximum daily temperatures compared to the historical average

 Source: AEMET and own work.

-This means that over the course of 2023, 55.7 % of days had temperatures well above the historical average temperature, which is lower than the 62.6 % of the previous year.
-Such days were concentrated mainly between March to April, July to August, and October to November, with August standing out among the summer months and October among the winter months.
-On the other hand, only 6.0 % of days in the year had temperatures below the historical average (slightly above the previous year’s 5.5 %), and these days were mainly concentrated in January, February, August and September.
+This means that over the course of 2024, 46.2% of days had temperatures well above the historical average temperature, which is lower than the 55.7% of the previous year.
+Such days were concentrated mainly between January to February, April, July to August, and October, with July standing out among the summer months and October among the winter months.
+On the other hand, only 3.3% of days in the year had temperatures below the historical average (down from 6.0% the previous year), and these days were mainly concentrated in March, June, October, and December.

 Electricity demand